 - Decongestants such as pseudoephedrine can help to relieve a stuffy nose.

-- Other helpful over-the-counter products include lozenges to soothe a sore throat, saline nasal rinse and antihistamine eye drops.
+- Other helpful OTC products include lozenges to soothe a sore throat, saline nasal rinse and antihistamine eye drops.

 - Allergy shots may be prescribed for patients with severe seasonal allergies who do not respond to the solutions indicated above.